simp/pupmod-simp-simp_apache/REFERENCE.md

 Data type: `String`

-This directive sets the Certificate verification level for the Client Authentication
+This directive sets the Certificate verification level for the Client Authentication.

 Default value: 'require'